dassubhranil/Care-Coordination/README.md

 visualizations on how hospital conversions from full hospitals to referral centers or emergency hospitals can help save these critically important health centers.

+# Conclusion

+We have tried to highlight a structural problem affecting Rural American Healthcare Systems through a series of data visualizations.
+We have understood how federal support is structurally limited to rural areas due to fewer beneficiaries.